Skip to main content

 const isDrawerOpen = getDrawerStatusFromState(navigation.getState()) === 'open';

-For class components, you can listen to the state event to check if drawer was opened or closed:
+For class components, you can listen to the state event to check if the drawer was opened or closed:

 class Profile extends React.Component {